This Elite Athlete Trainer’s 5 Moves To Get You Into Fit And Fighting Shape

-As I watch from the sidelines, it occurs to me: even this guy’s warm-up would make most men puke.
+As I watch from the sidelines, it occurs to me: even this guy’s warm-up would leave most men fighting back puke.
 “This guy” is 37-year-old Martin Rooney, one of the world’s top strength and conditioning coaches, who has worked with thousands of elite athletes, including Olympians.

 And the men he’s training right now?
 Well, you might call them warriors.
 In front of me are two world champions in Brazilian jiu-jitsu, one national judo champ and three Ultimate Fighters.
 They’re here because Rooney is best known for his ability to physically and mentally prepare mixed martial artists for the ring.
 It’s easy to see why.

 Only after a 45-minute warm-up that features agility drills, abdominal training and wind sprints are the fighters ready for their actual workout.
 And it’s not about to become easier.
 Next on the docket is one of Rooney’s trademark “hurricane” training sessions: three five-minute rounds of five different exercises, performed for one minute each.
 Today he’s demanding these lung- and muscle-busting moves:

 Go fast, go hard, go for a minute and move to the next station – for five minutes straight.
 Then catch your breath and do it all over again.
 “If a guy we compete against can’t do on one day what we do every day,” says Rooney, “he’s going to be in trouble.”
 So ask: can you handle a hurricane?
 Find out by trying the routine for yourself, using Rooney’s mix-and-match system.
 Even if you’re not quite ready for the ring, you’ll burn blubber, build muscle and take your conditioning to an all-time high.